cardiffphysics/sound-laser-demo/README.md

 The demo is based on a video made by Science Communicator Steve Mould.
 The setup that he uses is almost identical with the exception of the GUI and so can be used as a good reference for new demonstrators.
 His video can be found here: https://www.youtube.com/watch?v=C-V1uXeyGmg

+A video of the results of this setup is available at https://youtube.com/shorts/FPK7bNw6cjA?feature=share

 ### Itinerary
  * 1x Class 2 Laser Pointer
  * 1x Retort Stand